Cleveland State University

 EEC 644/744, Optimal Control Systems

-2. Matlab: Simulate the system of Problem 1.2.
-Plot the two states.
+2. Matlab: Numerically simulate the system of Problem 1.3.
+Plot the two states from the simulation.
 Also plot the analytical solutions that you derived.
-Compare the analytical results with the simulation results.
+Compare the analytical results with the numerical simulation results.
 Hand in your Matlab code.

 3. In class: Linear systems quiz